Lezalith/RenPy-Discord-Presence/README.md

 # Discord Rich Presence Support for Ren'Py Projects
 This script creates a `RenPyDiscord` object stored in the `discord` variable, which can be used to interact with Discord Rich Presence.

-To use it in your project, copy the necessary files to your **game** folder:
+It can only be run on Ren'Py 8 - Unlike Ren'Py 7, that one runs on Python 3, and the module this script depends on only has a Py3 version.

+An Application set up on the [Discord Developer Portal](https://discord.com/developers) is required for every game supporting Rich Presence.
+After the App is created, you will receive the necessary **Application ID** to insert into **settings.rpy**, and it is also where all the images you plan on displaying in the presence need to be uploaded first.

+Instructions on how all of that is done are found under the **Wiki** tab on this GitHub page, local copy of which is included in the code files, as mentioned above.

+# Download
+To get the script, download one of the releases on the right side of the GitHub page, under the **Releases** section.
+Here are the files that you need to put into your **game** folder:

 - **python-packages** folder - contains the **pypresence** module that handles everything Discord-related
 - **RenPy_Discord_Presence** folder, containing this script's files:
     - **rich_presence.rpy**  holds the entire script code
     - **settings.rpy** contains the two **Related Variables** described below.
     - **discord_developer_portal.md** is a local copy of the **Wiki** tab on this GitHub page.

-An Application set up on the [Discord Developer Portal](https://discord.com/developers) is required for every game supporting Rich Presence.
-After the App is created, you will receive the necessary **Application ID** to insert into **discord_rich_presence_settings.rpy**, and it is also where all the images you plan on displaying in the presence need to be uploaded first.

-Instructions on how all of that is done are found under the **Wiki** tab on this GitHub page, local copy of which is included in the code files, as mentioned above.
+There are two versions for every release:

-# This Project
+## Project Version
-Downloading a release of this project and launching it will reveal a simple preview.
-It shows how to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` methods.
+**Project Version** contains the whole code of this repository.
+It is a project that can be launched from the Ren'Py Launcher and that shows how simple it is to update the presence status from both **screens** and **labels**, utilizing the `set` and `update` methods.
+Simply launch the project and keep an eye out on your Discord profile.

-The **examples.rpy** file contains a custom `main_menu` screen, which shows how the presence can be updated from both a screen and a label.
-Examples there are the same examples at the bottom of this Readme in **Examples**.
+## Standalone Version
+**Standalone Version** does not contain the project files and only contains what you need, that is the files listed above.

 # Related Variables
-There are two variables defined in the **discord_rich_presence_settings.rpy** file that you need to set before using the code.
+There are two variables defined in the **settings.rpy** file that you need to set before using the code.
 Here is what they do and what their default value is:

 `application_id` takes a **string** with an Application ID of your Application set up on Discord Developer Portal.
 ```py